-It is recommended that you wear coloured contact lenses no more than 8 hours a day.
+It is recommended that you wear colored contact lenses no more than 8 hours a day.
 Exceeding this time frame can lead to your eyes feeling dry and dehydrated.
-This is simply because the contact lens can prevent the eye from moisturising itself due to a lack of free-flowing oxygen.
+This is simply because the contact lens can prevent the eye from moisturizing itself due to a lack of free-flowing oxygen.
 Whilst some soft contact lens materials are oxygen permeable, this can only keep the eyes feeling hydrated and fresh for a limited amount of time.

 Is contact lens duration different from the expiry date?

 The contact lens duration is the recommended number of days that a pair of contact lenses should be worn.
 The expiration date stated is the last month and/or year that the contacts are considered safe to be opened and worn.
-The expiration date on soft coloured contact lenses can be up to 4 years from when they were manufactured.
+The expiration date on soft colored contact lenses can be up to 4 years from when they were manufactured.
 This can vary between lenses, so you should always check the label before use.